Expl0dingCat/ame/README.md

 **Long-term Memory**: Ame utilizes a vector database that optimizes memory storage and retrieval, enabling Ame to access data that goes beyond the context limit of its model.

+**Easy setup and configuration**: An automatic setup wizard allows for 3 click installation of dependancies and easy configuration setup.

 ### Full feature list
 `*` means the feature is yet to be implemented, see **[progress](#progress-v1)**, this list does not include features that may be coming in **[v2](#plans-for-v2-)**.
+- MIT Licensed
 - Support for any LLaMA GGML/GGUF (via llama.cpp)
 - Developer-friendly module platform
 - Long-term memory